OmarAlFarajat/omaralfarajat.github.io/projects/kinect-mocap.md

 <br>

 ## Introduction
 Given a code base of a skeleton-mesh animation system (coded in C/C++ using OpenGL/GLUT), interface it with a Kinect device to capture and play back human movement.
-Human movement animations a 3D character in real-time.
+Human movement animates a 3D character in real-time.
 The animations can be recorded and saved.

 ## Notes
 - Make sure to run in Release mode and x86 configuration.